Last Updated on June 22, 2022 by Kristin

 There’s another reason why getting a receipt is a good idea.
 Occasionally, a rental car company will add charges later on.
 You can more easily dispute additional charges if you have a copy of the original receipt.

 These pictures will serve as evidence that you returned the car when you say you did.
 Be sure to take photos of the car from various angles to show that the vehicle was returned undamaged.
 This can also help protect you against any unwarranted damage charges that might pop up after you’ve completed the reservation.
+Be sure to snap a photo of the dashboard showing the mileage and fuel level when the car was returned.

 To take quality photos that prove you returned the vehicle, be sure to capture the car’s license plate and the number of the parking spot where you left the vehicle.
 Also, take a screenshot of the photos’ metadata on your smartphone to show time and location.